 Presented by: ReImagine Galleria and Elad Canada

 The Reimagine Galleria Community Space is a community asset whereby residents can come to learn about the redevelopment proposal, share thoughts and collaborate with other members of the community.

 Elad Canada strives for excellence in its mid- and high-rise condominium developments and master planned communities.
 Best known for its visionary approach at the award winning Emerald City master planned community in Toronto, Elad Canada also leads the way with innovative projects in Montreal at the Cite Nature master planned community and recently completed conversion project at the historic Nordelec building on the Lachine canal.

 For over 20 years, Freed has been changing the face of the city with its unique brand of design- based development.
 The company was the driving force behind the remarkable transformation of King Street West, turning it in just a few short years into one of the city’s most desirable neighbourhoods.
 A Freed property is more than just a building – it’s a lifestyle hub.
 It a place where people live near where they work and play, in buildings that make a true design statement.
 Freed’s portfolio includes hospitality ventures, resort communities and their commercial spaces are home to some of the cities best retail tenants.

 Origami Lantern Workshop

-In this workshop, participants will become acquainted with Japanese culture and the art of origami by transforming a flat sheet of paper into finished lantern box through a variety of folding and sculpting techniques.
-At sunset, lanterns will light up the streets and trees, the lanterns will be given as presents to the participants at the end of the festival.
+In this workshop, participants will become acquainted with Japanese culture and the art of origami by transforming a flat sheet of paper into a finished lantern box through a variety of folding and sculpting techniques.
+At sunset, the lanterns will be installed along Bloor Street and throughout Susan Tibaldi Park and Wallace Emerson Park.